ArisGoulas/W2-sql-project/README.md

 ## Overview

 The AAA data analytics & consultancy firm comprises of three data analysts ([Aris Goulas](https://github.com/ArisGoulas), [Alvaro Gracio](https://github.com/alvarogracio), [Afonso Macedo](https://github.com/Afonso-Macedo)).
 They were recently hired by Ironhack, Portugal to perform an Analytics Consulting Project entitled: competitive landscape of Ironhack (cli).
-You were hired by Ironhack to perform an Analytics Consulting Project entitled: competitive landscape.

-Your mission is to create and populate an appropriate database with many coding schools that are our competition, as well as design an suitable queries that answer business questions of interest (to be defined by you)

 ---